 Nex makes one of the best heat guns for watercolor painting.
 This mini hot air gun is made of a high-quality ABS plastic exterior, which prevents this tool from overheating.

 The interior of this tool is made up of stainless steel.
 Nex is a 300 watts powerful tool properly design for watercolor painting or, in general, paint drying.
-This is a tiny little tool, but you can’t judge this tool on its size.
+This is a tiny little tool, but you can’t judge this tool.

 The wire length of the heat shrink gun is 39 inches, long enough to easily move around any large project.
 This hot air gun heats up in seconds and quickly hits the temperature up to 200°C/390°F, but one this about this heat gun that you can’t use this tool for more than 8 minutes in one single sitting.